A surprising look at who buys the Tesla Model S

 Our sincerest thanks to Charlotte.
 At Torque News our readers are our first priority.
 Nothing makes us happier than a comment back to us under a story.
 That a Torque News reader would be so generous with their time and personal information is very humbling.
 If you enjoyed this interview, please post your thanks to Charlotte in the comments section below.

-Note: The Q&A section above is presented in interview format, but the content was taken from unedited e-mails.
+Note: The Q&A section above is presented in an interview format, but the content was taken from unedited e-mails.
 Charlotte’s words were not changed in any way and she approved this story prior to publication.
 The photo is hers and used with her permission.